 It's not working!

-The biggest mistake that we make as professionals is to chase the jobs that would give us financial satisfaction instead of fuelling our passions.
+The biggest mistake that we make as professionals is to chase the jobs that would give us financial satisfaction instead of fueling our passions.
 As cliche as it sounds the fact of the matter is that we dedicate our time to the wrong causes because of which we rarely see success and in many cases see financial gains but are left drained in anticipation of satisfaction…

 So why do we feel unsatisfied?
 Or why are we struggling to attain success?
 These are the questions that we should be chasing…